radius-project/design-notes/cli/cli-improvements.md

 ### rad recipe show, list, register, unregister

 These commands should support -g flag mandatorily if a -e is used to specify the environment name.
-If -e is not specified, default environmentID in config.yaml can be used.
+If -e is not specified, default environmentID in config file can be used.

+In summary, most CLI commands should support an additional mandatory -g flag, making user experience more verbose.

+We could support setting a default group which would be valid through a session for "read" actions.